mbonsma/bash-workshop/bash-workshop.md

 Stuff on your computer is organized into files and folders (also called directories).
-You might be used to navigating through your filesystem using a navigator application and clicking on directory icons, and we can do the same thing from the command line.
+You might be used to navigating through your filesystem using a navigator application and clicking on directory icons; we can do an equivalent thing from the command line.

 First, the command `pwd` (*print working directory*) tells us where we are in